zvtoth/zvtoth.github.io/5_Events.md

-### KUL-CoMP OR, the KU Leuven Colloquia in Medieval Philosophy
+### KUL-CoMP: the KU Leuven Colloquia in Medieval Philosophy

 In the footsteps of the highly successful <a href = "https://meloseminar.wordpress.com" target="_blank"> MeLO seminar series</a>, the KU Leuven Colloquia in Medieval Philosophy is a hybrid forum that aims to foster networking and collaboration especially among early-career scholars in medieval philosophy.